mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 #.
 Create a client with a url of the form  ``mongodb://test_user1@localhost:27018/?authMechanism=MONGODB-OIDC&directConnection=true&readPreference=secondaryPreferred`` and the OIDC request callback.
 #.
 Perform a ``find`` operation.
 #.
 Clear the cache.
 #.
+Close the client.

+#.
 Create a request callback that reads in the generated ``test_user2`` token
 file.
 #.
 Create a client with a url of the form  ``mongodb://test_user2@localhost:27018/?authMechanism=MONGODB-OIDC&directConnection=true&readPreference=secondaryPreferred`` and the OIDC request callback.
 #.
 Perform a ``find`` operation.
 #.
 Clear the cache.
 #.
+Close the client.

+#.
 Set the ``AWS_WEB_IDENTITY_TOKEN_FILE`` environment variable to the location
 of the ``test_user1`` generated token file.
 #.
 Create a client with a url of the form ``mongodb://localhost:27018/?authMechanism=MONGODB-OIDC&authMechanismProperties=DEVICE_NAME:aws&directConnection=true&readPreference=secondaryPreferred``.
 #.
 Perform a ``find`` operation.
 #.
+Close the client.

+#.
 Set the ``AWS_WEB_IDENTITY_TOKEN_FILE`` environment variable to the location
 of the ``test_user2`` generated token file.
 #.
 Create a client with a url of the form ``mongodb://localhost:27018/?authMechanism=MONGODB-OIDC&authMechanismProperties=DEVICE_NAME:aws&directConnection=true&readPreference=secondaryPreferred``.
 #.
 Perform a ``find`` operation.
 #.
+Close the client.

+#.
 Create a client with a url of the form  ``mongodb://localhost:27018/?authMechanism=MONGODB-OIDC&directConnection=true&readPreference=secondaryPreferred`` and the OIDC request callback.
 #.
 Assert that a ``find`` operation fails.
+#.
+Close the client.

 Invalid Callbacks
 =================